The Carlyle

 The lobby’s gold velvet chairs and spotless white walls look fresh.
 The deeply luxurious – and frightfully expensive – spa is of the moment.
 And while those polite, liveried, white-gloved attendants manning the automatic elevators seem a quaint throwback to Louis Auchincloss era, they’re providing a layer of 21st-century security.

-The lobby, reminiscent of the original Dorothy Draper designs, is more majestic than welcoming, and though spacious, is usually all but deserted, save uniformed staffers.
+The lobby, reminiscent of the original Dorothy Draper designs, is more majestic than welcoming, and though spacious, is usually all but deserted, save uniformed staff.
 Instead, guests, neighborhood regulars and a sampling from art and literary circles congregate in the Gallery, the heady tea room redolent of a sultan’s lounge, and Bemelmans Bar, with witty murals by illustrator Ludwig Bemelmans, author of the Madeline books (in exchange, Bemelmans and his family lived in the hotel for a year and a half gratis).

 As for rooms, more than a dozen come with grand pianos, and original Piranesi and Audubon prints hang in many, personally chosen by Peter Sharp, the hotel’s third owner.
 The Carlyle was once an apartment hotel, after all.
 In many ways, it still is.

 Food and drink: Dowling’s at the Carlyle, the latest iteration of the hotel restaurant, opened in 2021 with a stylish new look and an appealing, Upper East Side menu that’s stratospherically expensive but more in keeping with 21st-century tastes than its starchy white-tablecloth predecessor.
 We love the salmon-colored leather banquettes and walls blanketed with mirrors and artwork.
-There’s lots to see while you tuck into table-side presentations like Dover Sole ($90), Steak Diane Flambéed or vegan Cabbage Roulade ($40) including the crowd where celebrities are spotted occasionally.
+There’s lots to see while you tuck into table-side presentations like Dover Sole, Steak Diane Flambéed or vegan Cabbage Roulade including the crowd where celebrities are spotted occasionally.

 Tea is served daily in the Gallery, Renzo Monglardino’s heady riff on the sultan’s dining room at Topkapi palace.
 It’s a terrific, over-the-top room, and looking sharp after a subtle spruce-up.

-Café Carlyle, long-time home to the late Bobby Short, offers sophisticated, high-end dinner theater with performers like Judy Collins, Alan Cumming and Sutton Foster.
-The room looks smart following a thoughtful 2007 renovation by designer Scott Salvator.
+Café Carlyle, long-time home to the late Bobby Short, offers sophisticated, high-end dinner theater with performers like Judy Collins, Alan Cumming, Sutton Foster, even St. Vincent.
+And the room, designed by ScottSalvator, is stylish and smart.

 Surroundings: The Carlyle sits on a plush Madison Avenue block within walking distance of the best the Upper East Side has to offer.
 The cream of Manhattan’s museums, including the Whitney Museum of American Art, the Metropolitan Museum of Art, the Frick Museum, the Jewish Museum and the Cooper-Hewitt Smithsonian Museum of Design, are an easy walk away.
 Zitomer’s, an uber-pharmacy with a top-flight make-up, fragrance and jewelry selection, is across the street.
 Top-notch art galleries, boutiques and restaurants line the street.
 High-end department stores, including Bergdorf-Goodman and Bloomingales are slightly farther afield but easy to reach.
 The subway is a schlep, but bus stops are steps away.
 And taxis cruise Madison and nearby Fifth Avenue constantly.